 A debt consolidation refinance is an effective way to use the equity in your home to lower your monthly debt payments.
 For example, you may have credit card, student or car loans that charge a high interest rate.
 With a debt consolidation refinance you can pay off this high interest rate debt with a mortgage with a much lower interest rate.
 For example, some credit cards charge an interest rate of 20% or higher as compared to mortgage rates which are usually 5% or less depending on your credit score and other factors.
 Lowering the interest rate you pay on your combined debt, including your mortgage, reduces your total monthly debt payments and saves you money.
+Our Debt Consolidation Refinance Calculator enables you to determine if you can save money by refinancing your loans into a single mortgage.

 You must have sufficient equity in your home to qualify for a debt consolidation refinance.
 With a debt consolidation refinance your new mortgage is used to pay off both your existing mortgage as well as the debt you want to consolidate.
 To qualify for the mortgage, the value of your home must be high enough to support your new mortgage amount while not exceeding the lender's maximum loan-to-value (LTV) ratio limit.
 Loan-to-value (LTV) ratio is the ratio of your mortgage amount to the value of your home.
 If your new mortgage amount is $80,000 and the value of your home is $100,000 your LTV ratio is 80% -- $80,000 (mortgage amount) / $100,000 (property value) = 80% (LTV ratio).
 Most lenders apply a maximum loan-value (LTV) ratio of 80% for a debt consolidation refinance and some lenders apply a lower LTV ratios for larger mortgage amounts.
 Before you apply for a debt consolidation refinance make sure that the value of your home is sufficient to support the mortgage amount you are seeking, otherwise you could exceed the lender's loan-to-value (LTV) ratio limit.